-Kim's works, which include portraits, landscapes, still lifes, and seascapes, have appeared in numerous television shows and are collected by Hollywood notables such as Steven Spielberg, Forrest Ackerman, and George C. Scott.
+Kim's works, which include portraits, landscapes, still lifes, and seascapes, have appeared in numerous television shows and have been collected by Hollywood notables such as Steven Spielberg, Forrest Ackerman, and George C. Scott.
 His paintings adorn movie posters, book covers, and album jackets.

-Working from photographs, or just his imagination, Ro Kim astonishes viewers with detailed portraits that can look like modern photographs or works of the old masters.
+Working from photographs, or just his imagination, Ro Kim astonished viewers with detailed portraits that can look like modern photographs or works of the old masters.

 Ro Kim taught fine art classes at Glendale College for 3 years, has been a member of the National Register's Who's Who since 1999 and has been invited to both the US and Korean White Houses.

-It's no wonder that he has accumulated a long list of admirers and has become an institution in Glendale.
+It's no wonder that he has accumulated a long list of admirers and is an institution in Glendale.